conversejs/converse.js/docs/source/plugin_development.rst

 Introduction
 ------------

-Converse.js exposes a plugin architecture through which developers can modify and extend its functionality.
+Converse exposes a plugin architecture through which developers can modify and extend its functionality.

-Using plugins is good engineering practice, and using them is the *only* recommended way of changing converse.js or adding new features to it.
+Using plugins is good engineering practice, and using them is the *only* recommended way of changing Converse or adding new features to it.

 In particular, plugins have the following advantages:

 The main benefit of plugins is their *isolation of concerns* (and features).
-From this benefit flows various 2nd degree advantages, such as the ability to make smaller production builds (by excluding unused plugins) and an easier upgrade path by avoiding touching converse.js's internals.
+From this benefit flows various 2nd degree advantages, such as the ability to make smaller production builds (by excluding unused plugins) and an easier upgrade path by avoiding touching Converse's internals.

-Each plugin comes in its own file, and converse.js's plugin architecture, called `pluggable.js <https://github.com/jcbrand/pluggable.js/>`_, provides you with the ability to "hook in" to the core code and other plugins.
+Each plugin comes in its own file, and Converse's plugin architecture, called `pluggable.js <https://github.com/jcbrand/pluggable.js/>`_, provides you with the ability to "hook in" to the core code and other plugins.

-Converse.js itself is composed out of plugins and uses pluggable.js.
+Converse itself is composed out of plugins and uses pluggable.js.
 Take a look at the `src <https://github.com/jcbrand/converse.js/tree/master/src>`_ directory.
 All the files that follow the pattern `converse-*.js` are plugins.

-Plugins (by way of Pluggable.js) enable developers to extend and override existing objects, functions and the `Backbone <http://backbonejs.org/>`_ models and views that make up Converse.js.
+Plugins (by way of Pluggable.js) enable developers to extend and override existing objects, functions and the `Backbone <http://backbonejs.org/>`_ models and views that make up Converse.

 Besides that, in plugins you can also write new Backbone (or other) models and views, in order to add a new functionality.